 Worker bees begin their lives as "house bees" which stay within the hive and later become field bees which go out to forage for nectar, pollen, and water to feed the hive population.

 The youngest bees clean the cells and tend to the brood.
 They produce wax from glands on their body and shape it into the the hexagon-shaped cells which will be used for the eggs laid by the queen and for honeycombs.
 They seal the cells of the honeycombs with more wax after the nectar has evaporated enough to have become honey.
-Towards the end of their time as "house bees", they ventilate, guard, and defend the hive.
+Towards the end of their time as worker bees, they ventilate, guard, and defend the hive.

 The Life Cycle of a "Worker" Bee